eu-cpsc111/cpsc111/docs/style-guide.md

 - [Programming: Principles and Practice style guide](https://www.stroustrup.com/Programming/PPP-style.pdf) - style guidelines of a popular C++ textbook written by Bjarne Stroustrup, the creator of C++.
 - [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) - more than just style guidelines, includes best practices on using C++.
 - [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) - style guidelines as used by Google.
 For a good example of how developers can disagree on style guidelines, search the web a bit and you'll find varying opinions on this particular style guide.
+- [Coding Standard for Unreal Engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine?application_version=5.4) - used by Epic Games for the Unreal Engine.